kubatruhlar/kubatruhlar/README.md

 ## @kubatruhlar

-Ahoj, I'm Jakub—a software developer from Prague.
+Ahoj, I'm Jakub—a software engineer from Prague.